quangdai501/vocabulary-note-extension/docs/ARCHITECTURE.md

 ## High-Level Structure

 This is a vocabulary learning extension that runs in the browser and helps users build and review vocabulary with spaced repetition.
 The extension features:
-- A popup interface for quick vocabulary access from the toolbar
+- A popup interface for quick vocabulary browsing and settings access from the toolbar
-- A full-page options interface for detailed management
+- A full-page options interface for review, manual entry, and detailed management
-- A content script for inline text selection and translation
+- A content script for inline text selection and saving
 - A background service worker for event handling and messaging
 - Cloud synchronization via Firebase (optional)